kokuwaio/k3s-maven-plugin/README.md

 * [`kind`](https://kind.sigs.k8s.io/)
 * [`minikube`](https://minikube.sigs.k8s.io/docs/)

 Because `k3s` has a very fast startup and can run in docker this plugin relies on `k3s`.
+This plugin runs `k3s` as docker container (like `k3d`) and is configured to use hosts docker daemon for its containers (not containerd).
+With this setup it is possible to use image caching between runs and reusing docker config for remote repositories.

+As alternative it was considered to use `k3s` without docker and in rootless mode.
+This assumes packages like `newguimap` which are not installed everywhere.
+Feel free to create a PR for adding a non-docker mode of this plugin.

 If you don't like to use this plugin you can:

 * use `docker-compose` with testcontainers [Docker Compose Module](https://www.testcontainers.org/modules/docker_compose/)
 * use `docker-compose` with [docker-compose-maven-plugin](https://github.com/syncdk/docker-compose-maven-plugin)
+* use `k3d` as wrapper for `k3s` in docker with [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin)
 * start `k3s` direct with [exec-maven-plugin](https://www.mojohaus.org/exec-maven-plugin)
 * start `k3s` in docker with [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin)
 * handle lifecycle out of maven